Coordination

 TCU -> ENR

-Voiceless for aircraft assigned lower of standard assignable level or RFL, and tracking via a Procedural SID terminus.
+Voiceless for aircraft assigned lower of standard assignable level or RFL, and tracking via a Procedural SID terminus, unless overridden by local procedure.

 Note